Hedychium : how to plant, to grow and care for

 • Height between 1 and 2.5 m

-• Exposure partial shade or non-scorching sun
+• Exposure partial shade or non-burning sun

 • Hardiness variable, between –5 °C and –15 °C

-Botanical plate depicting a Hedychium
+Botanical plate showing a Hedychium

 Hedychium coronarium: botanical illustration

 Hedychiums flower in late summer–early autumn: depending on variety, flowering occurs between August and November.
-Timing also depends on climate and region where grown: flowers appear earlier in mild climates (August) and later where conditions are cooler (September–October).
+Timing of flowering also depends on climate and region where grown: flowers appear earlier in mild climates (August) and later where conditions are cooler (September–October).

 Flowering of Hedychium gardnerianum (photo J.J.
 Harrison) / Detail of a flower of Hedychium gardnerianum (photo Pancrat) / Flowering of Hedychium yunnanense (photo Peganum)